RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Data Collection

+We now address \emph{\textbf{RQ1}}, assessing whether the \RecQuest protocol achieves its primary goal: eliciting rich signals of domain knowledge through natural, engaging conversation.
+To answer this, we evaluate the \RecQuest protocol through two complementary lenses: a quantitative analysis of dialogue statistics to verify that the protocol successfully induces the iterative constraint refinement necessary to surface knowledge signals, and a qualitative analysis of participant feedback to validate that the resulting interactions were perceived as natural and engaging.

+\boldheading{Quantitative Analysis: Interaction Depth} The aggregate dialogue statistics provide strong evidence that the protocol elicits rich interaction signals.
+Overall, we collected a total of 515 high-quality conversations totaling over 10,000 utterances across five domains.
+A statistical overview of the collected data is presented in Table~\ref{tab:basic_stats}.
+Crucially, dialogues average $10.21$ turns and contain $10.10$ preference statements.
+This density of preference expression, combined with an average of $3.46$ recommendations per session, indicates that participants did not merely search for items, but engaged in iterative refinement over multiple exchanges.
+This confirms that the protocol successfully drives the articulation of detailed constraints, which serve as the proxies for domain knowledge in our analysis.

-The feedback from the post-task questionnaire was overwhelmingly positive (mean rating of 3.89/5.0), with comments like ``\emph{I appreciated how the chatbot patiently asked clarifying questions to understand my priorities, which made the recommendations feel personalized and relevant.
-The detailed comparisons between different e-bikes, including specific features like battery capacity, motor type, braking system, and handling, helped me make an informed decision},'' or ``\emph{The chatbot is very friendly and human like.
+\boldheading{Qualitative Analysis: User Experience} To validate the ``engaging and natural'' aspect of RQ1, we examine the feedback from the post-task questionnaire.
+Responses were overall positive (mean rating of 3.89/5.0), with comments highlighting the educational and conversational nature of the system: \emph{P13: ``I appreciated how the chatbot patiently asked clarifying questions to understand my priorities, which made the recommendations feel personalized and relevant.
+The detailed comparisons between different e-bikes, including specific features like battery capacity, motor type, braking system, and handling, helped me make an informed decision},'' and \emph{P66: ``The chatbot is very friendly and human like.
 I enjoyed every bit}.''

-Negative comments focused on the study constraints, such as the limited collection (e.g., ``\emph{It could do with offering more [laptop] models.}'') or the interaction constraint that prohibits information dump and encourages conversation (e.g., ``\emph{was quite frustrating because it didn't take into account all of my wants all at once.}'').
-Overall, the positive feedback on personalization and the ``human-like'' interaction confirms our protocol's success in creating an engaging experience.
-Having established this, we now address the second, critical part of RQ1: whether this protocol was effective in \emph{eliciting signals of domain knowledge}.
+Negative comments primarily focused on the study constraints, such as the limited collection (e.g., \emph{P396: ``It could do with offering more [laptop] models.}'') or the interaction constraint that prohibits information dumps (e.g., \emph{P502: ``was quite frustrating because it didn't take into account all of my wants all at once.}'').
+However, this latter frustration indirectly validates the protocol design: it confirms that the system successfully prevented keyword-search behaviors, forcing users to explore the domain through dialogue.
+Overall, the positive feedback on personalization and the fluid interaction confirms our protocol's effectiveness in creating an engaging experience at scale.